rackerlabs/support-how-to/content/rackspace-cdn/rackspace-cdn-secure-delivery-options.md

 <img src="{% asset_path rackspace-cdn/rackspace-cdn-secure-delivery-options/CustomCertificateTicket.png %}" width="764" height="447" />

-After you submit the ticket, a Support Technician will contact you to verify your information and will send your request to a certificate authority (CA) to be processed.
+After you submit the ticket, a support technician contacts you to verify your information and sends your request to a CA to be processed.

-**Note:**  The CA will contact the admininstrator of the domain to confirm that Rackspace has the right to request a certificate on your behalf.
+**Note:**  The CA contacts the administrator of the domain to confirm that Rackspace has the right to request a certificate on your behalf.
 The CA uses the domain's WHOIS information to determine who to contact.
 For more information about WHOIS information, see the previous